Sightseeing and attractions

 The Grampians hosts two-thirds of the Aboriginal rock art sites in Victoria.
 A valuable starting point for your cultural adventure is Brambuk National Park and Cultural Centre.
 Hours 9am -5pm daily.
 Phone 03 5356 4381.
 Also checkout out the bush tucker cafe at brambruk for a great coffee to start the day while using their internet.

-Or, sample some of the wines and enjoy a platter at Fallen Giants Halls Gap Estate, one of the several well-respected vineyards here.
+Or, sample some of the wines and enjoy a platter at Fallen Giants Vineyard, one of the several well-respected vineyards here.
 The view of Mt William and the feature cellar door made of local red gum branches, are most memorable.
 Phone 03 5356 4252

 Taste your way around the region at The Grampians Grape Escape when the very best food and wine producers showcase local products.
 Under the leafy gum canopy, sample the multi-award winning Grampians Shiraz wines or relax with a picnic and enjoy the weekend entertainment.
-Halls Gap Oval May 2018.
+Halls Gap Oval first weekend in May.

 We all know it.
 Winter is about indulgence.
 Plenty of cafes and restaurants to try.
 Halls Gap Hotel with its open fires create a warm cosy atmosphere with fantastic meals and only 1 min drive from DULC!

 Many local cafes provide warmth and yummy home-cooked food to melt your heart!
 Livefast cafe for breakfast or lunch, or Paper Scissors Rock, our newest micro brewery, serving amazing craft beer on tap with delicious food to match.